Rear-End Collisions

 Anything that takes your attention away from driving can be a distraction.
 Sending a text message, talking on a cell phone, using a navigation system, and eating while driving are a few examples of distracted driving.
 Any of these distractions can endanger the driver and others.

 Texting while driving is especially dangerous because it combines all three types of distraction.
-When you send or read a text message, you take your eyes off the road for about 5 seconds, long enough to cover the length a football field while driving at 55 mph
+When you send or read a text message, you take your eyes off the road for about 5 seconds, long enough to cover the length of a football field while driving at 55 mph.

 However, there are certain cases in which the driver in front may be found at fault.
 To prove that the driver in front is at fault, it’s important to gather as much evidence as possible – including camera footage, pictures, police report, and witness statements if available.
 The most common conditions in which the driver in front may be at fault for the rear-end collision include: